fortrabbit/legal/sub-processors.md

 ## Payment processing

 Credit card billing information are getting stored with our credit card payment processor **Wirecard** directly.
 We only keep a minimum of information: a reference and an identifier.
 SEPA bank account information are stored with our databases.
+Terms available on request.

 ## Usage statistics